 Ever wonder how to tell male and female Monarch apart?
 Maybe, the thought never crossed your mind.
-Well, in order to capture the lifecycle of the Monarch you would need to know your male from your female.
+Well, to capture the lifecycle of the Monarch you would need to know your male from your female.

 How to Tell Male and Female Monarch Apart